microsoft/Project-Yellowstone-Documentation/business-central/inventory-valuation/inventory-valuation-powerbi-kpis.md

 ### Decreases Value
 **Formula**
 - This measure shows the total value of inventory decreases during a specified period by calculating the actual cost amount and filtering only those item ledger entries that represent stock decreases including sales, negative adjustments, consumptions, and assembly consumptions.

 **Data Sources**
 - Value Entry

+---
+### Beginning Balance Value
+**Formula**
+- This measure shows the total value of inventory at the beginning of a specified period by calculating the actual cost amount in the Value Entry table prior to the beginning of the specified period.

+**Data Sources**
+- Value Entry